Publish 28 January 2021

-There is increasing concern over AFib occurring in a person who is more than 65 years of age who already suffers from other heart-related conditions.
+There is increasing concern over AFib occurring in people over 65 years of age who already suffer from other heart-related conditions.
 When it happens in younger people, it is usually monitored with at-home care.
 But it is still serious so don’t ignore it.

 Symptoms and Signs of AFib